The Importance of Protein in the Body

 Our body needs amino acids, the building blocks of protein, to regulate many bodily processes.
 Unlike carbohydrates and fat, protein is not stored in the body for later use.
 Therefore, we must consume it from our diet.
 When we eat more protein than our body needs, it will be broken down and used for energy, excreted, or stored as fat.

-Proteins regulate many bodily processes – they act as messengers, help to create hormones and enzymes, maintain fluid balance, and form most of our body’s structures (such as our skin, muscles, organs and bones).
+Protein acts as messengers, helps to create hormones and enzymes, maintain fluid balance, and form most of our body’s structures (such as our skin, muscles, organs and bones).

-Our bodies are in a constant state of turnover – cells are constantly creating and destroying proteins.
-This is especially true during periods of critical illness, breastfeeding and pregnancy – where the turnover increases, thus elevating our needs.
+Our bodies are in a constant state of turnover – which means cells are constantly creating and destroying proteins.
+This is especially true during periods of critical illness, breastfeeding and pregnancy – where the turnover increases.
+These are situations where our protein needs are a lot higher than normal.

 Difference in Quality of Protein Sources

-Biological value is a measurement of how well the body uses protein when consumed in the diet (1).
-A high value would contain a large supply of amino acids – in total, there are 20 of them.
+Biological value is a measurement of how well the body uses protein when consumed in the diet.
+Foods with a high biological value would contain a large supply of amino acids – in total, there are 20 of them.

 Of those, there are 11 essential amino acids, which means the body cannot produce them and we must consume them from the diet.
 Foods from animal products are considered the richest sources of these amino acids.

-All plant foods contain all 20 amino acids – but in less optimal amounts as compared to animal products (2).
-For example, rice is considered to be too low in lysine and thus labeled as an “incomplete protein”.
+All plant foods contain all 20 amino acids – but in less optimal amounts as compared to animal products.
+For example, rice is considered to be too low in lysine and therefore labeled an “incomplete protein”.

 It used to be said that for vegetarians to obtain adequate amounts of protein, each meal should be “balanced” and contain a grain and a bean.
 More recent research has shown this is not the case – vegetarians just need a variety of sources throughout their day.

-In fact, the Academy of Nutrition and Dietetics state that a well-planned vegetarian or vegan diet can help prevent certain diseases, such as heart disease, Type 2 Diabetes, hypertension, and certain cancers (3).
+In fact, the Academy of Nutrition and Dietetics state that a well-planned vegetarian or vegan diet can help prevent certain diseases, such as heart disease, Type 2 Diabetes, hypertension, and certain cancers.

 In Western countries, research has demonstrated that vegetarians often meet the recommended daily amounts of protein with even just a slightly varied diet.
 Therefore, plant foods can be good sources of protein as long as you’re choosing a variety.